Fadhilmagass/DJS.14/README.md

 ## Features

 - /ping = Check bot response and performance.
-- /clear = Delete specific messages.
+- /clear = Successfully removed ${messages.size} messages from this channel.
 - /createverify = Create a verification system.
 - /ban = Ban a user from the server.
 - /unban = Unban a member from the server.